+- Aquifer Recharge Soils

-- Protected Species - Land Clearing and Landscape Requirements
+- Land Clearing and Landscape Requirements

+- Protected Species

 No noteworthy land use issues were identified.
 NRM reserves the right to assess consistency with environmental ordinances at all applicable future stages of development.
+The subject parcels are currently in site plan review process under 21SP00028.
+Any natural resource issues will be addressed during the review process.